Bruk-CyberTech/Threat-Hunting-and-Security-Operations/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched the DeviceFileEvents table for ANY file that had the string "tor" in it and discovered what looks like the user "employeex" downloaded a tor installer, did something that resulted in many tor-related files being copied to the desktop and the creation of a file called I "tor-shopping-list.txt" on the desktop.
+Searched the DeviceFileEvents table for ANY file that had the string "**tor**" in it and discovered what looks like the user "**employeex**" downloaded a tor installer, did something that resulted in many tor-related files being copied to the desktop and the creation of a file called I "tor-shopping-list.txt" on the desktop.
 These events began at: 2025-06-28T02:33:14.0483092Z.

 **Query used to locate events:**